Evaporative Condenser

 ► Large-scale casting: melting furnaces, frequency converters, quenching fluids, and more;

-► Oil refining: Reactors, refining furnaces, heat exchangers, and more;
+► Oil refining: reactors, smelting furnaces, heat exchangers, and more;

 ► Chemical Industry & Light Textiles: Reactors, etc.;